UPDATE ON GOOGLE ANALYTICS IN FRANCE

 CNIL therefore put this company on notice to comply with these provisions within a one-month period, ‘if necessary, by ceasing to process personal data under the current version of Google Analytics’.

-Although Google itself is advocating for an agreement between the USA and the EU for a new adequacy decision3, no solution exists yet.
+Although Google itself is advocating for an agreement between the USA and the EU for a new adequacy decision, no solution exists yet.

 At this stage, CNIL believes that the use of Google Analytics is an infringement under article 83, §5 and §6 of the GDPR, which is punishable by an administrative fine of up to 20 million euros or 4% of the company’s turnover.